nich-dev/outlier-desktop-extension-chrome/README.md

 #### Latest Changes (1.0.0)
 * Size comparison tool.
 Click on a size title to add to a table that is opened by a button in the bottom left.
 * Bumped version to 1, since the leading 0 was bothering me.

+Feature Requests:
+comparison chart on old site
+separate table for pants/tops
+add custom measurement
+expando pic (right click -> open image in new tab -> delete "_220x330_crop_center" in the URL) sort by price filter by size